+'''

 pydebuggerconfig replace -r TARGET_DEBUG_FEATURES=0x07

+'''

-To verify the new value, repeat the process from step 1 and then toggle power on the kit.
+To verify that the new value is set, repeat the process from step 1 and then toggle power on the kit.
 All protection mechanisms are now disabled.

-Step 3: Restoring Protection
+Step 3: Restoring protection

-Protection can be re-enabled either by repeating step 2 with the initial value or using the factoryrestore function by executing:
+Protection can be re-enabled either by repeating step 2 with the initial value or using the factory-restore function by executing: